pret/pokecrystal/README.md

 - [x] HP bar lowers same speed even for high hp
 - [x] Rocket execs use Team Rocket battle music, not just grunts
 - [x] Default to fast text speed
+- [x] Show tops of gym leaders heads on trainer card

 ## See also